GiaoSuD/Or-Agent/README.md

 ### API Connection Issues

 If you're having trouble connecting to the LLM APIs, check your API keys and internet connection.
 For Ollama, make sure the Ollama service is running.

-### MCP Server Issues

-If the MCP server fails to start, check that you have the required dependencies installed and that the port is not already in use.

 ## Contributing